Trent College: The chapel

-Pastoral Care
+Pastoral care

 Houses

-The Trent College House system incorporates all pupils, from Year 7 right through to Year 13.
+The Trent College House system incorporates all pupils, from Year 7 to Year 13.
 Each student is allocated into one of the 5 houses which can be identified either through the colour of House ties or badges.
 The houses are named after prominent figures in the history of Trent college.

 Tutors

-Normally pupils have the same tutor in their first year (Year 7); a new tutor for their four years in Senior School and another tutor for their two years in Sixth Form.
-In summer 2010 the pastoral care programme was rated as 'Excellent' for Pastoral Care and 'Excellent' for Pupils Personal Development by the Independent Schools Inspectorate.
+Normally pupils have the same tutor in their first two years (Year 7 and 8); a new tutor for their three years in Senior School and another tutor for their two years in Sixth Form.
+In summer 2010, the pastoral care programme was rated as 'Excellent' for Pastoral Care and 'Excellent' for Pupils Personal Development by the Independent Schools Inspectorate.

 Boarding

 Trent has been a boarding school since its foundation and welcomes pupils aged 11 and above.
 Each boarding house is run by a Head of House and assisted by prefects.
 The houses can accommodate between 30 and 54 students in single or double study bedrooms.
 Pupils are not required to board and most boarders generally return home for the weekend.

 There are four boarding houses at Trent – two houses which have boarders from ages 11–18 (Shuker for boys & Bates for girls), one girls Sixth Form only (Martin) and one boys boarding house from years 11-13 (Blake).
 The houses are named after prominent figures in the history of Trent college.